CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ![alt text](http://cdncontribute.geeksforgeeks.org/wp-content/uploads/OverridingVsOverloading.png "overloading vs overriding")

 #### What are the Object Oriented Principles?
 Explain the concepts with realistic examples!
+**Encapsulation:** The implementation and state of each object are privately held inside a defined boundary, or class.
+Other objects do not have access to this class or the authority to make changes but are only able to call a list of public functions, or methods.
+This characteristic of data hiding provides greater program security and avoids unintended data corruption.
+Another way to think about encapsulation is, it is a protective shield that prevents the data from being accessed by the code outside this shield.
+Technically in encapsulation, the variables or data of a class is hidden from any other class and can be accessed only through any member function of own class in which they are declared.
+As in encapsulation, the data in a class is hidden from other classes, so it is also known as data-hiding.
+Encapsulation can be achieved by Declaring all the variables in the class as private and writing public methods in the class to set and get the values of variables.

+Encapsulation is the mechanism of hiding of data implementation by restricting access to public methods.
+Instance variables are kept private and accessor methods are made public to achieve this.

+Az adatok és a metódusok osztályba való összezárását jelenti.
+Tulajdonképpen az objektum egységbezárja az állapotot (adattagok értékei) a viselkedésmóddal (műveletekkel).
+Következmény: az objektum állapotát csak a műveletein keresztül módosíthatjuk.
+Az objektum elrejti az adatait és bizonyos műveleteit.
+Ez azt jelenti, hogy nem tudjuk pontosan, hogy egy objektumban hogyan vannak az adatok ábrázolva, sőt a műveletek implementációit sem ismerjük.
+Az információk elrejtése az objektum biztonságát szolgálja, amelyeket csak a ellenőrzött műveleteken keresztül érhetünk el.

+**Abstraction:** Objects only reveal internal mechanisms that are relevant for the use of other objects, hiding any unnecessary implementation code.
+This concept helps developers make changes and additions over time more easily.
+Only the essential details are displayed to the user.The trivial or the non-essentials units are not displayed to the user.
+Ex: A car is viewed as a car rather than its individual components.
+Data Abstraction may also be defined as the process of identifying only the required characteristics of an object ignoring the irrelevant details.
+Consider a real-life example of a man driving a car.
+The man only knows that pressing the accelerators will increase the speed of car or applying brakes will stop the car but he does not know about how on pressing the accelerator the speed is actually increasing, he does not know about the inner mechanism of the car or the implementation of accelerator, brakes etc in the car.
+This is what abstraction is.
+In Java, abstraction is achieved by interfaces and abstract classes.
+We can achieve 100% abstraction using interfaces.

+Abstract means a concept or an Idea which is not associated with any particular instance.
+Using abstract class/Interface we express the intent of the class rather than the actual implementation.
+In a way, one class should not know the inner details of another in order to use it, just knowing the interfaces should be good enough.
+Its main goal is to handle complexity by hiding unnecessary details from the user.
+That enables the user to implement more complex logic on top of the provided abstraction without understanding or even thinking about all the hidden complexity.
+Objects in an OOP language provide an abstraction that hides the internal implementation details.
+Similar to the coffee machine in your kitchen, you just need to know which methods of the object are available to call and which input parameters are needed to trigger a specific operation.
+But you don’t need to understand how this method is implemented and which kinds of actions it has to perform to create the expected result.

+Elvonatkoztatás.
+Segítségével privát implementációkat rejthetünk el egy nyilvános interfész mögé.

+Interfész: Viselkedésmódot definiál.
+Gyakorlatilag egy művelethalmaz deklarációját jelenti.
+Ha egy osztály implementál egy adott interfészt, akkor példányai az interfészben meghatározott viselkedéssel fognak rendelkezni.
+Csak konstans adattagokat tartalmazhat és minden tagja nyilvános.

+**Inheritance:** Relationships and subclasses between objects can be assigned, allowing developers to reuse a common logic while still maintaining a unique hierarchy.
+This property of OOP forces a more thorough data analysis, reduces development time and ensures a higher level of accuracy.
+It is the mechanism in Java by which one class is allow to inherit the features(fields and methods) of another class.

+Inheritances expresses “is-a” and/or “has-a” relationship between two objects.
+Using Inheritance, In derived classes we can reuse the code of existing super classes.
+In Java, concept of “is-a” is based on class inheritance (using extends) or interface implementation (using implements).

+Olyan osztályok között értelmezett viszony, amely segítségével egy általánosabb típusból (ősosztály) egy sajátosabb típust tudunk létrehozni (utódosztály).
+Az utódosztály adatokat és műveleteket (viselkedésmódot) örököl, kiegészíti ezeket saját adatokkal és műveletekkel, illetve felülírhat bizonyos műveleteket.
+A kód újrafelhasználásának egyik módja.
+Megkülönböztetünk egyszeres és többszörös örökítést.

+**Polymorphism:** Objects are allowed to take on more than one form depending on the context.
+The program will determine which meaning or usage is necessary for each execution of that object, cutting down on the need to duplicate code.
+Polymorphism in Java are mainly of 2 types:
+Overloading and Overriding.

+It means one name many forms.
+It is further of two types — static and dynamic.
+Static polymorphism is achieved using method overloading and dynamic polymorphism using method overriding.
+It is closely related to inheritance.
+We can write a code that works on the superclass, and it will work with any subclass type as well.

 #### What is method overloading?
 If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.
 Overloading allows different methods to have the same name, but different signatures where the signature can differ by the number of input parameters or type of input parameters or both.
 Overloading is related to compile time (or static) polymorphism.

+Több azonos nevű, különböző szignatúrájú függvény.
+A függvényhívás aktuális paraméterei meghatározzák, hogy melyik függvény fog meghívódni.
+Ezt már a fordításidőben eldől (statikus, fordításidejű kötés).

+Statikus (korai) kötés - Static (Early) Binding: Fordításidejű hozzárendelése a hívott metódusnak az objektumhoz.

 **Advantage of method overloading:**<br>
 Method overloading increases the readability of the program.
 We don’t have to create and remember different names for functions doing the same thing.